 Is Hair Bad for the Environment?

-Yes, even biodegradable hair poses environmental risks when it is disposed of irresponsibly.
+Yes, even biodegradable hair poses environmental risks when disposed of irresponsibly.
 Natural human hair decomposes into a number of elements, among which is nitrogen.

 In addition, when hair decays, it releases traces of nitrogen into the environment, causing water contamination.
-As mentioned, hair decomposes slowly, which means that if it is not properly disposed of, it might clog waterways.
+As mentioned, hair decomposes slowly, so if it is not properly disposed of, it might clog waterways.

-Aside from natural human hair, other types of hair are not biodegradable, such as synthetic hair, which is commonly used for hair extensions and wigs by the general public.
-Because this hair does not biodegrade, it poses a threat to the environment.
+Aside from natural human hair, other types of hair are not biodegradable, such as synthetic hair, commonly used for hair extensions and wigs by the general public.
+Because this hair does not biodegrade, it threatens the environment.

 See Related: Best Books on Sustainable Living